 The dladdr1() function provides for addition information to be returned as specified by the flags argument:

 Obtain the ELF symbol table entry for the matched symbol.
 The info argument points to a symbol pointer as defined in <sys/elf.h> ( Elf32_Sym **info or Elf64_Sym **info).
 Most of the information found in an ELF symbol can only be properly interpreted by the runtime linker.
 However, there are two fields that contain information useful to the caller of dladdr1(): The st_size field contains the size of the referenced item.
 The st_info field provides symbol type and binding attributes.
-See the Linker and Libraries Guild for more information.
+See Oracle Solaris 11.4 Linkers and Libraries Guide for more information.

 Obtain the Link_map for the matched file.
 The info argument points to a Link_map pointer as defined in <sys/link.h> (Link_map **info).

 If the specified address cannot be matched to a mapped object, a 0 is returned.
 Otherwise, a non-zero return is made and the associated Dl_info_t elements are filled.

 The dladdr() and dladdr1() functions are one of a family of functions that give the user direct access to the dynamic linking facilities.
 These facilities are available to dynamically-linked processes only.
 See Oracle Solaris 11.4 Linkers and Libraries Guide.

 See attributes(7) for descriptions of the following attributes: